Updated May 2019

 On Jan.
 1, 2011, Horizon shifted to a capacity purchase agreement (CPA) business model, which is the regional airline industry standard.
 Under this arrangement, Horizon operates and maintains its aircraft while Alaska is responsible for scheduling, marketing and pricing all flights.
 The change also included the rebranding of all Horizon aircraft to feature the Alaska brand.

-Today, Horizon Air maintains an operational fleet of 52 Bombardier Q400 aircraft with an average age of 11 years.
-In 2016, the airline announced the purchase of 33 Embraer E175 aircraft, and have taken delivery of 10 E175s over the last year.
+Today, Horizon Air maintains an operational fleet of 35 Bombardier Q400 aircraft with an average age of 11.4 years.
+In 2016, the airline announced the purchase of 33 Embraer E175 aircraft, and have taken delivery of 26 E175s over the last three years.

 - Type of airline: Regional airline